Acusick1/ImageClassifier/App/README.md

 ### Client
 The `client.py` script can be run directly using the default broker (Pub/Sub) or with the additional `broker` argument.
-Therefore to send and receive messages via Kafka:
+To send and receive messages via Kafka:

 ````commandline
 $ python client.py --broker kafka